 This week has seen quintessential June weather - the sunny days I remember from childhood but which have seemed lacking in recent years.
 The garden is filled with roses and peonies but for some reason I have mostly chosen a series of other plants to talk about, including a couple [...]

+This article gives step by step instructions on how to plant alpines in a trough or container and suggested easy to grow alpines to try.
 Alpine troughs are perfect containers to let your garden design skills run riot, but in a small space.
-Alpines are small, pretty and above all diverse.
-If you like designing but don't have much space, alpines are a perfect set of plants to experiment with creative combinations.
-Once you've understood [...]
+Alpines are small, pretty and above all [...]

 Are you a Dahlia debutante growing Dahlias for the first time this year?
 Have you grown them before but never tried taking cuttings?
 Have you got a plant with lots of bushy growth?
 If so you could double, triple or even quadruple the number of flowers by taking cuttings.
 Each [...]